marvhus/emerald/_posts/2020-8-8-Discord-Bot.md

   - Check The Amount of players on a minecraft server
   - Check the max players on a minecrfat server
   - see the ip

 <br />

-### But one disatvantage is that its only set to check one server.
+But one disatvantage is that its only set to check one server.

 ---

-## I call the bot     Vjnce Sserver Checker
+## I call the bot     Vjnce Server Checker

 ### You can see the commands by doing !help  and you can check the server status with !mc